Font Pairing Tool

 Limit Your Fonts

 Stick to 2-3 fonts maximum in a single design.
 Too many fonts create visual chaos and confuse readers.
-Use font weights and sizes to create variety instead of adding more font families.
+Use font weights and sizes to create variety instead.

 Consider Readability